 Thanksgiving is upon us, and I can't think of anything more suitable than squash to serve with your turkey and ham for the big day!
 It's the perfect side dish without being uber-Thanksgiving traditional.
-I talk about having a not-so-traditional Thanksgiving in 4Memphis Magazine this month.
-Go pick one up if you live in Memphis.
-If not, check out the story here:
+Plus, it's a little healthy and you'd never know it!

 1 large butternut squash